alexbelgium/hassio-addons/qbittorrent/README.md

 cifsusername: "username" # optional, smb username, same for all smb shares
 cifspassword: "password" # optional, smb password
 cifsdomain: "domain" # optional, allow setting the domain for the smb share
-openvpn_enabled: true/false # is openvpn required to start qbittorrent
+VPN_ENABLED: true/false # is openvpn required to start qbittorrent
-openvpn_config": For example "config.ovpn" # name of the file located in /config/openvpn.
-openvpn_username": USERNAME
+VPN_USERNAME": USERNAME
-openvpn_password: YOURPASSWORD
+VPN_PASSWORD: YOURPASSWORD
-openvpn_alt_mode: bind at container level and not app level
 run_duration: 12h #for how long should the addon run.
 Must be formatted as number + time unit (ex : 5s, or 2m, or 12h, or 5d...)
 silent: true #suppresses debug messages
 ```

+- Config.yaml (advanced usage)

+Additional variables can be set as ENV variables by adding them in the config.yaml in the location defined in your addon options according to this guide : https://github.com/alexbelgium/hassio-addons/wiki/Add%E2%80%90ons-feature-:-add-env-variables

+The complete list of ENV variables can be seen here : https://github.com/Trigus42/alpine-qbittorrentvpn#environment-variables

 ## Installation